 — Dame from G2

-Amazon SES — Cheapest Dedicated IP Addresses
+Amazon SES — Cheap Dedicated IP Addresses

 Amazon SES, standing for Simple Email Service, caters to businesses seeking a reliable and affordable solution for service emails.
 No surprise it’s trusted by industry giants like Reddit and Netflix.